Created on

 Solution

-Many devices and services use multicast IPs; hence, FortiGate has default multicast addresses configured. mDNS uses multicast IP 224.0.0.251, which is configured in the FortiGate as multicast address Bonjour.
-To allow mDNS traffic globally and yet block for specific user groups or subnets, follow the below method.
+Many devices and services use multicast IPs; hence, FortiGate has default multicast addresses configured. mDNS uses multicast IP 224.0.0.251, which is configured in the FortiGate as a multicast address.
+To allow mDNS traffic globally and yet block for specific user groups or subnets, follow the method below.

 Create a Firewall policy using the multicast IP address as the destination and define the source subnet and user group.
 Select service as port 5353.